 VAT Exemptions for Charities

 Generally, VAT rules apply to charities the same as any other organisation.
-Just like a non-charitable business, a charity must register for VAT if it generates taxable sales that exceed the VAT threshold (£85,000).
+Just like a non-charitable business, a charity must register for VAT.
+The condition is that it generates taxable sales that exceed the VAT threshold (£85,000).
 Once registered, they can charge VAT on goods and services they provide.
 Moreover, they have the responsibility to submit VAT returns after three months.

-Charities also need to pay VAT on the standard-rated goods and services they buy from businesses that are VAT registered.
+Charities also need to pay VAT on the standard-rated goods and services they buy from businesses that are VAT-registered.
 However, there are a number of VAT reliefs and exemptions that are specifically available for charities.
-Hence, they’re allowed to pay VAT at a reduced rate of 5 percent or zero rate when they make purchases.
+Hence, they’re allowed to pay VAT at a reduced rate of 5 percent or zero rates when they make purchases.